Skip to main content

 3 mentions Positive Neutral Negative

-• “The affection system, despite being a bit of a pain, added replayability to the game.
-In this version, the new options feel put in just because and do not feel natural.
-They even removed choices, such as the gender selection in the forest, which, although had no major consequences, provided different dialogue.
-The game seems worse to me now.”
+• “The new options feel put in there just because and do not feel natural.
+They took out options and choices, such as gender selection in the forest, which at least gave different dialogue.
+The game just seems worse compared to the original.”

 • music